Doing the basics brilliantly

 We run a comprehensive mandatory programme of health and safety training for all our employees and contingent workers, and this year we reviewed it to ensure it remains of high quality, relevant, and up to date.
 The training is designed to ensure our people are aware of risk, and competent in identifying and managing our organisational risks.

-This year, we also launched a learning management system that has enabled us to provide most of this training online, which improves where and when it can be completed.
+Our learning management system enables us to provide most of this training online, which improves where and when it can be completed.
 The system also simplifies booking and improves recordkeeping and reporting.

 Cardinal Place